holoviz/panel/doc/api/config.md

 `exception_handler`
 : A custom exception handler can be defined which should accept any exceptions raised while processing events originating from the frontend and onload callbacks.

+`loading_indicator`
+: Whether a loading indicator is shown by default when panes are updating.

 `nthreads`
 : If set will start a `ThreadPoolExecutor` to dispatch events to for concurrent execution on separate cores.
 By default no thread pool is launched, while setting nthreads=0 launches `min(32, os.cpu_count() + 4)` threads.